 It is surprising how closely life can mimic art, and while you may not have to sprint away from pursuing agents, engage in a 60-second all-out fist fight in an alley before scaling a brick wall and jumping from balcony to balcony, any disaster or crisis could see you need similar athletic skillsets and traits to survive.

-A terrorist attack that sees a bomb set off in a crowded commercial area may have you sprinting for your life before pausing to pick up and carry someone who is unconscious to safety.
+A terrorist attack that sees a detonation in a crowded commercial area may have you sprinting for your life before pausing to pick up and carry someone who is unconscious to safety.

 After getting the victim out of the line of fire you find your primary exit blocked and are forced to sprint down several flights of stairs to, hopefully, freedom and safety.

 Spies often train for and have to deal with what is known as a “run-fight-run” situation; a frenzy of activity marked by fast, top-speed movement interrupted by intense muscular exertion followed by even more flat-out movement.

 This simulates the spy having to run as fast as they can from pursuers before being intercepted and having to fight their way clear before taking off running again.
 This training methodology is just as applicable to civilians as you can see from the latter example above.

 To those who have never been through it, it is often shocking of just how draining all-out physical activity can be.